microsoft/vscode-tye/README.md

 The Tye extension lets you view and debug Tye services.

 ### View running Tye application
-You can view the running Tye instance, view all services and it's replicas, view logs and open the services in the browser.
+You can view the running Tye application, view all services and it's replicas, view logs and open the services in the browser.

 ![View running Tye application](resources/readme/tye-view.gif)